Selling monthly structured settlement income payments is like giving yourself a demotion at work.

 Some insurers issuing structured settlement annuities do not allow for the division of payments.
 To enable the partial sale of payment rights, a payment servicing agreement is established.
 Consequently, the annuity issuer pays the full amount to a servicing company, not just the portion being sold.
 The servicing company then divides the payment, distributing the appropriate amounts to the respective parties.
 Factoring companies also engage servicing companies when they acquire a substantial number of structured settlement payments and aim to divide them into smaller streams to appeal to more investors in structured settelment receivables.

 Unfortunately the information given to sellers and investors is minimal and what is given is pretty opaque.
-Ongoing issues related to serviced payments from SuttonPark, the largest aggregator and servicer of structured settlement receivables from June 2024 for 7 months (and not fully resolved), highlights that payment servicing results in minor delays in payment dates at best for unsold payments, to payees losing their minds following the lay off of the majority of the SuttonPark servicing unit in May 2024.
+Issues related to serviced payments from SuttonPark, once the largest aggregator and servicer of structured settlement receivables from June 2024 for 10 months, highlights that payment servicing results in minor delays in payment dates at best for unsold payments, to payees losing their minds following the lay off of the majority of the SuttonPark servicing unit in May 2024.
 In one case, a disabled individual from Nevada received a check that bounced, incurred a $40 charge and the replacement followed 5 weeks later without reimbursement of the bounce fee.

 Several leading experts have concluded that you may eventually get your money but there may be a delay, as we’ve seen in the SuttonPark matter.
 For some that had rent to pay and depended on the incomet that’s just not acceptable.